SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo01.rst

-This algorithm realizes an estimation of the state of a system by minimization without gradient of a cost function :math:`J` by using an evolutionary strategy of particle swarm.
-It is a method that does not use the derivatives of the cost function.
+This algorithm estimates the state of a system, by minimizing a cost function :math:`J`, using an evolutionary particle swarm method.
+It is a metaheuristic that does not require any particular information about the functional, and does not require derivatives (except in its hybrid "VSL" version).
 It falls in the same category than the :ref:`section_ref_algorithm_DerivativeFreeOptimization`, the :ref:`section_ref_algorithm_DifferentialEvolution` or the :ref:`section_ref_algorithm_TabuSearch`.

 This is a mono-objective optimization method, allowing for global minimum search of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights, as described in the section for :ref:`section_theory_optimization`.
+As it is an optimization metaheuristic, reaching a global or local optimal result is nevertheless not guaranteed (except in its hybrid "VSL" version).
 The default error function is the augmented weighted least squares function, classically used in data assimilation.

 It is based on the evolution of a population (called a "swarm") of states (each state is called a "particle" or an "insect").
 There exists various variants of